UBOS-tech/AI-Chatbot-Starter-Kit/README.md

 - Implement rate limiting to prevent API overuse.
 - Integrate additional Large Language Models (LLMs).
 - Add CRM integration.

+## :wave: Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+## :warning: License

+Distributed under the no License.
+See LICENSE.txt for more information.

 ## Resources